Júlio Campos

-Júlio Campos (born January 15, 1982, in Curitiba) is a Brazilian auto racing driver.
-He currently drives in the Stock Car Brasil and Copa Fiat Brasil series.
+Júlio Campos (born 15 January 1982) is a Brazilian auto racing driver.
+He currently drives in the Stock Car Brasil and NASCAR Brasil Sprint Race.

 Campos won the Formula Dodge National Championship in 2001 and Pick Up Racing Brazil in 2009.
 He is brother of the deceased driver Marco Campos, who died in an accident in a Formula 3000 race at the Circuit de Nevers Magny-Cours, making him the only driver ever killed in the International Formula 3000 series.